LukeShortCloud/swgemu-server-packages/README.md

 ## FAQ

 * There is `XYZ` problem with SWGEmu.
-What should I do?
+Where should issues be reported?
     * Only open GitHub issues here if there are issues building, installing, or updating the RPM itself.
 Visit [https://www.swgemu.com/bugs/](https://www.swgemu.com/bugs/) to view or open bug reports.
 Upstream patches can be submitted to [http://review.swgemu.com](http://review.swgemu.com).
+* RHEL 8.0 does not provide `lua-devel`.
+How can the RPM be built?
+    * Use the [CentOS 8 source code for `lua`](https://git.centos.org/rpms/lua/tree/c8) to build all of the relevant RPMs following these [instructions](https://wiki.centos.org/Sources#head-8b5a127334c95d7340a4952ab9622a83988076c0).
+This will build the required `lua-devel` RPM to help fulfill all of the build dependencies.
 * Why are there no Debian packages?
     * There is already an official SWGEmu development virtual machine called [ZonamaDev](https://github.com/Zonama/ZonamaDev).
 This uses Debian as the operating system.
 There is also support for deploying SWGEmu to [Debian docker containers on Kubernetes](https://github.com/TheAnswer/Core3/commit/5815f8f975f899f626bf39e8283ae1040f087db7).